Accept Tasks Well and Understand Expectations

 It happens to everyone.

 This is a very bad mistake.
-It turns productivity to zero, if not negative.
+It turns productivity to zero.

 It damages reputations.
-The leadership begins to question consultants’ basic cognitive ability.
+The leadership begins to question consultants’ basic abilities.

 It destroys leadership trust.
 Once you lose it, recovering is almost impossible.